Master Subscription App Growth in 2026 & Beyond

 Given the size of the app, this translated into the equivalent of nearly 6-figures worth of paid media that would have had to be spent in order to achieve that level of downloads if that change wasn’t made.

-It’s also important to note that changes don’t have to be visual—you can always A/B test metadata text, although app store optimization (ASO) considerations need to be taken into account here.
+It’s also important to note that changes don’t have to be visual.
+You can always A/B test metadata text, although app store optimization (ASO) considerations need to be taken into account here.

 One easy workaround to this on iOS is testing different versions of promotional copy to see if a given topic resonates, drives more downloads.
 Keywords in the promo listing are not indexed for ASO purposes.